-The change of use of heritage assets will be supported where the proposed use is considered to be the optimum viable use that is compatible with the fabric, interior, character, appearance and setting of the building, and where such a change of use will demonstrably assist in the maintenance or enhancement of the building, provided features essential to the special interest of the individual building are not lost or altered to facilitate the change of use.
+The change of use of heritage assets will be supported provided:

+- g. the proposed use is considered to be the optimum viable use, and is compatible with the fabric, interior, character, appearance and setting of the heritage asset; - h. such a change of use will demonstrably assist in the maintenance or enhancement of the heritage asset; and - i. features essential to the special interest of the individual heritage asset are not lost or altered to facilitate the change of use.